Look to the North: Production

 Typical of the NFB's Second World War documentary short films in the Canada Carries On series, Look to the North was created as a morale boosting propaganda film.
 The film relied heavily on newsreel material but also included footage shot for the film.
 Producer and director James Beveridge had previously used footage of the building of the Alaska Highway in his NFB documentary Pincers on Japan (1941).

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of Look to the North.
-Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
+Greene was known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".